Plan Your Rules

 For each ruleset added to the Web policy, rules can be added for the following destination types:

-- Applications – Control identity access to selected applications.
+- Application Settings – Control identity access to selected application-based destinations.
 Application settings organize application-based destinations into categories based on the type of processes or services provided.

-- Content Categories – Control identity access to selected Content Categories.
-Content Categories organize websites (destinations) into categories based on the type of information served by the site; for example, gambling, social networking, or alcohol.
-For a list of all categories and details for each, see Manage Web Content Categories.
+- Content Categories – Control identity access to selected destinations based on the content served by the destination.
+Content Categories organize websites—destinations—into categories based on the type of information served by the site; for example, gambling, social networking, or alcohol.
+For a list of all categories and details for each, see Web Content Categories.